-- A "Yellow" herbicide: Sonalan HFP (a.i. ethalfluralin, 35.4%): Sesame is listed in the Oilseeds section (not by name) of the label which provides a soil texture-based rate (1.5, coarse, to 2.5 pints/A, fine), timing not mentioned (Sesaco recommends at least 45 days before planting). - Likewise Treflan (a.i. trifluralin) is listed in a footnote on the Treflan HFP label, but no details are given.
-We need to contact DowAgro for clarification (Sesaco also notes that it would need application at least 45 days before planting.) - Forthcoming potential label: several chemicals are being examined for possible labeling, and registration information for at least one has been submitted in early 2016 to EPA
+- A "Yellow" herbicide: Sonalan HFP (a.i. ethalfluralin, 35.4%): Sesame is listed in the Oilseeds section (not by name) of the label which provides a soil texture-based rate (1.5 pints/A, coarse, to 2.5 pints/A, fine), timing not mentioned (Sesaco recommends at least 45 days before planting). - Likewise Treflan (a.i. trifluralin) is listed in a footnote on the Treflan HFP label, but no details are given.
+We need to contact DowAgro for clarification (Sesaco also notes that it would need application at least 45 days before planting.) - Forthcoming potential label: several chemicals are being examined for possible labeling, and registration information for at least one was submitted to EPA in 2016